Discover Adelaide

 Things to do in Adelaide

-Adelaide’s vast Central Market is the place to begin your exploration of the city’s evolving food landscape.
+The Adelaide Central Markets is the place to begin your explorations of the city’s evolving food landscape.
 It’s one of the largest indoor fresh produce markets in the Southern Hemisphere, with over 70 traders under one roof, and attracts around 9 million visitors every year.
 Enjoy food here the Australian way: casually.
 Aside from the traditional fresh produce market, it is also home to some of Adelaide’s most popular eateries, cafes, distilleries, and of course, wine stalls.
 Sample locally grown and sourced food as you navigate the avenues and pathways in this historic Adelaide landmark.

-Soak up the atmosphere of Peel & Leigh Street
+Soak up the atmosphere of Peel and Leigh Street

 Explore Adelaide’s surrounding park lands

 The wonderful thing about building a planned city is that everything is considered.
-In Adelaide’s case, this can be seen in the convenient placement of parks surrounding the city centre, known as the Adelaide Park Lands.
+In Adelaide’s case, this can be seen in the convenient placement of parks surrounding the city centre, known as the Adelaide Park Lands – which makes Adelaide Australia’s only National Park City.
 This vast green space – the largest inner urban park system in Australia – provides the perfect escape for those wishing to find respite from the hustle and bustle of the city.
 There is no shortage of things to do in Adelaide’s 29 parks that make up this area, which feature botanic parks, sporting facilities, lakes and many trails and walkways.

 Adelaide is home to an eclectic range of art galleries and enriching museums.
 The South Australian Museum is a five-floor natural history museum with endless pieces of history to marvel at, located in the Adelaide Parklands.
 The Art Gallery of South Australia is another top Adelaide attraction, housing an incredible, ever-growing collection of almost 46,000 works of art, and the national wine centre, nestled in the heart of the city’s Botanic Gardens is another must-visit.
 This centre showcases the best of Australia’s wine industry and offers visitors the chance to experience the winemaking process from vine to bottle – including tasting, of course.